12 Accounting Jobs for Accounting Majors to Consider

 8. Management Analyst

 Management analysts, also known as management consultants, analyze an organization’s management structure and provide suggestions about how it can be improved to make the organization more profitable or efficient.
-Management analysts create in-depth research reports that take into account an organization’s structure, the experiences and opinions of staff, and financial records.
+Management analysts create in-depth research reports that take into account the information regarding an organization’s structure, the experiences and opinions of staff, and financial records.
 They then suggest changes to the organization’s structure or operation with the goal of improving the organization’s overall operation.
 While accounting majors do not typically pursue careers in management consulting, a degree in accounting provides a good foundation for a management consulting career.
 Management consultants frequently work alongside the accountants and financial managers, and must have a strong understanding of finance and business to succeed.
-Positions as management analysts are open to candidates with bachelor’s degrees, although most analysts have previous work experience in management positions.
+Positions as management analysts are open to candidates with bachelor’s degrees, although most analysts have previous career experience in management positions.
 Some employers may seek out candidates with master’s degrees.

 Median annual wage: $82,450